LHS 3844

-LHS 3844, formally named Batsũ̀, is a red dwarf star located 48.5 ly away from the Solar System in the constellation of Indus.
+LHS 3844, also named Batsũ̀ (/bzd/), is a red dwarf star located 48.5 ly away from the Solar System in the constellation of Indus.
 The star has about 15% the mass and 19% the radius of the Sun.
 It is a relatively inactive red dwarf with a slow rotation period of about 128 days, though UV flares have been observed.
 LHS 3844 is orbited by one known exoplanet.

 Nomenclature

-The designation LHS 3844 comes from one of Luyten's catalogues of stars with high proper motion.
+The designation LHS 3844 comes from the Luyten Half-Second Catalogue of stars with high proper motion.

 In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.
 The approved names, proposed by a team from Costa Rica, were announced in June 2023.
-LHS 3844 is named Batsũ̀ and its planet is named Kua'kua, after the Bribri words for "hummingbird" and "butterfly".
+LHS 3844 is named Batsũ̀ and its planet is named Kuakua, after the Bribri words for "hummingbird" and "butterfly".

 Planetary system

-The exoplanet LHS 3844 b was discovered in 2018 using TESS.
-It is a terrestrial planet larger than Earth with an orbital period of less than a day, and likely does not have an atmosphere.
+The exoplanet LHS 3844 b (later named Kuakua) was discovered in 2018 using TESS.
+It is a terrestrial planet 30% larger than Earth with an orbital period of less than a day, and likely does not have an atmosphere.
 Its low albedo suggests that its surface may resemble that of the Moon or Mercury.
+Observations made with the James Webb Space Telescope confirm this hypothesis.
+The data ruled out the presence of an atmosphere and an Earth-like crust composed of silica-rich rock such as granite.
+Instead, the material is likely to be around 1000 Kelvin in temperature and resembles basalt or mantle material.
+The absence of gaseous sulphur dioxide and carbon dioxide indicates no recent geological activity.
+The researchers therefore conclude that because of space weathering, the surface consists of powdery material similar to regolith.

+The planet's mass was measured in 2026, along with tentative evidence of a possible second planet.